 The successful candidate will also embody some combination of the following characteristics: 1) a record of research, publication and/or artistic achievement focused on topics such as ethics, realization of human ideals, social justice, the public and professional virtues, the role of values in fields such as medicine, engineering, business or athletics, and the meaning of spirituality as an aesthetic and moral ideal; 2) a profile as a public scholar as reflected in, for example, the Imagining America project; 3) a commitment to exploring and expanding the role of the humanities in professional and technical education; or 4) collaborative achievements that engage communities beyond that of the scholar’s own discipline.

-Required qualifications include a Ph.D. in a relevant field.
+Required qualifications include an M.F.A. or Ph.D. in a relevant field.
 Candidates must show evidence of teaching and scholarship that reflects the standard required for a tenured faculty member at a Tier 1 research institution as well as a service record in areas related to spirituality and excellence in human achievement.
 Duties will include active research, teaching, and service/outreach.
 The normal teaching load is two courses per semester with at least one course each year to be offered to undergraduate students through MSU’s Center for Integrative Studies in the Arts and Humanities (IAH).